|Managed to take this of the old Glenmont store, one of the last in the immediate Albany area.|

 Guilderland - now Price Chopper

-Hamilton - later Tops, later Grand Union again; now Parrys general store (last CNY store)
+Hamilton - NY 12B; later Tops, later Grand Union again and Fashion Kraze; now Parrys general store (last CNY store)

 Hancock - Still Open as Tops

-Hicksville - Became Scatturo's, now Best Yet (one-time stepsister store to GU under C&S)
+Hicksville - Became Scatturo's; now Best Market (formerly one-time stepsister store to GU under C&S Best Yet Market)